cassidyjames/gnome.org/privacy/index.md

 ## Features & Techniques

-We build privacy-respecting features and use privacy-preserving approaches across the entire GNOME desktop.
+We build privacy-respecting security features and use privacy-preserving approaches across the entire GNOME desktop.

 <section>
 <div markdown="1">